Andrettin/Wyrmsun/readme.txt

 - Added the possibility of accepting in-game quests at barracks-type buildings.
 - Added "The Good Seasons" in-game quest for the Germanics.
 - Added "The Sun Shields" in-game quest for the Germanics, and removed the equivalent trigger.
-- Added the "Mushroom Fields" in-game quest for the Dwarves.
+- Added the "Mushroom Fields" in-game quest for the dwarves.
+- Added the "Shorbear Hold" in-game quest for the Shorbear Clan.

 * Terrain
 - Fixed issue which sometimes caused ferns and flowers to appear as black squares.